-However, for millions of indigenous people the world over, they don’t even have a word for “religion.”
+However, millions of indigenous people worldwide don’t even have a word for “religion.”
 Instead, their practice of spirituality is rooted in everything around them, from geographic features and weather to the birds and the bees.

-So what is animism, and what makes it different from all of the other spirituality belief systems throughout the world?
+So what is animism, and what makes it different from all of the other spiritual belief systems throughout the world?

 At its core, animism is the fundamental belief that everything has a unique and distinct sort of spiritual essence.